 Human bodies are amazing and self-regulating.
 We each have a unique homeostasis that our bodies need to feel balanced and function optimally.
-Thus based on our environment, interpersonal neurobiology, genetics, temperament, exposure to toxins or trauma and so on, we each need a variety of nutrients, needs, and level of stimulation and arousal to function well.
+Dependent on our environment, interpersonal neurobiology, genetics, temperament, exposure to toxins or trauma, we each need a variety of nutrients, needs met, and level of stimulation/arousal to function well.
 When we are pushed out of our window of tolerance or are deficient in anything, we will automatically react with symptoms and signals to get what we perceive we are needing.
 The body will actually shut down certain functions based on how vital the functions are to staying alive under the current conditions we are perceiving.

 You may have heard the term self-regulation which refers to being able to control oneself in order to find balance and calm within our internal and external systems.
 When it comes to emotions, self-regulation often means having the ability to:

-1) Notice that you are having an emotional reaction;
+1) Notice and identify that you are having an emotional reaction;

-4) Managing the emotion in a productive way that you start to feel calm.
+4) Manage emotions in a productive way that you start to feel calm; and

 These abilities are aspects of Emotional Intelligence (EQ) and Social Emotional Learning (SEL).
 When it comes to children, I believe there are some big misconceptions about self-soothing and regulating emotions which are causing our society great dysregulation and devastating negative consequences, like domestic violence, crime, child abuse and neglect, epidemic levels of drug abuse, bullying, and suicide.